hms-networks/flexy-thingworx-connector/README.md

 7. Set "User Directory Allowed" to "/usr/(Default)"
 8. Set the "Global user rights" to enable "FTP server access"
 9. Click "Add User"

+### Development Environment
+The Flexy Java application component was developed using a standard Ewon Java development environment.
+Documentation and additional information about the Ewon Java development environment is available in the Ewon Java Toolkit User Guide \(J2SE\) at [https://developer.ewon.biz/content/java-0#dev-documents](https://developer.ewon.biz/content/java-0#dev-documents).

+#### Source Code
+Source code and an Eclipse project for the Flexy Java app are made available in the [hms-networks/flexy-thingworx-connector](https://github.com/hms-networks/flexy-thingworx-connector) repository on GitHub.
+It is also included in the /source-flexy-java-app/ folder of Flexy Thingworx Connector release \(.zip\) files.

 ##### Cloning